MOVE YOUR THOUGHTS

 For Magda, being appropriate seems to be far from her mind.
 She found very early on that theatre and stage is a place where being yourself and letting your fears go meet.
 Having led a thespian crew from all over the world she explored the world of acting and motion to help others find what hides in their souls.

 Sarah Chu holds an MA degree in Expressive Arts Therapy with a minor in Psychology.
-With her primary background of Physiotherapy in Hong Kong, she is interested in body awareness and movement together with Arts and East and West philosophy for the exploration of the self, and the connection to the world.
+With her primary background of Physiotherapy in Hong Kong, she is interested in body awareness and movement combined with the arts, as well as the East and West philosophies for the exploration of the Self, and the connection to the world.
 Sarah works with various clients, including people in recovery from mental illness, people with physical disabilities, and elders.
-She offers self-care workshops and is actively involved in the Expressive Arts research.
+She offers self-care workshops and is actively involved in the art-based research.

-Verónica Terriente is an expressive arts facilitator and a physical theatre and creative dance educator for children.
-She has a background as a primary teacher and sociocultural animator of 10 years.
+Verónica Terriente is an Expressive Arts facilitator and a physical theatre and creative dance educator for children.
+She has more than 10 years of experience as a primary teacher and socio-cultural animator.

-Currently, Verónica lives in Berlin and works as an expressive arts facilitator with children with learning problems and adults searching for self-discovery and personal development.
-She is also a student from Anna Halprin’s Tamalpa Institute for Movement-based Expressive Arts.
+Currently, Verónica lives in Berlin and works as an Expressive Arts facilitator with children experiencing learning problems and adults searching for new ways of self-discovery and personal development.
+She is also a student from Anna Halprin’s Tamalpa Institute for movement-based Expressive Arts.

 Verónica believes in the power of art-making and body awareness as tools for emotional management and personal growth.
-She offers expressive arts sessions for individuals and groups for children and adults.
+She offers Expressive Arts sessions for individuals and groups, including both children and adults.
 She works in English, Spanish and French.

 By witnessing the transformative process during art-making, she now wants to integrate creative learning with personal and team development.
 Her teaching in Yoga has made her become more aware of the mind-body connection, and the importance of breathing.
 She is also interested in promoting health, cultural integration and engagement through the co-creative process at the workplace.

-Bella is currently living in Berlin; she offers expressive arts and yoga sessions for individuals and groups in both English and Mandarin.
+Bella is currently living in Germany and Sweden; she offers Expressive Arts and yoga sessions for individuals and groups in both English and Mandarin.